Biological Engineering Undergraduate Assessment

 - Graduates of the program will pursue advanced degrees in engineering and related professional fields.

-Student Outcomes describe what students are expected to know and be able to do by the time of graduation.
-These relate to skills, knowledge, and behaviors that students acquire as they progress through the Biological Engineering program.
+Student outcomes are statements that describe what students are expected to know and be able to do by the time of graduation.
+These relate to skills, knowledge, and behaviors that students acquire as they progress through the program.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors